 One of the beautiful things about podcasting is that your guests or co-hosts don’t have to be physically present for interviews.
-There are plenty of great applications that allow you to interact remotely.
-Here are some of the most popular options.
+There are plenty of great applications that allow you to interact and record remotely.

 Please note: Acast does not officially endorse or recommend any of the following platforms.

 Since the beginning of the COVID-19 pandemic, Zoom has become part of our everyday vocabulary.
 But, it’s not just for work calls and virtual happy hours.
 Zoom has also become an option to record and create podcasts.

 How it works: Once you and your guest or co-host or guest are in the chat you press record and stop when you are finished.
 We strongly recommend recording your audio tracks as separate files as this will result in a better editing experience.
 When you are finished your tracks will be downloaded.
 The audio will be saved as an MP4, so you will need to convert the files to MP3 or WAV files before editing (there are several free conversion sites out there).

 Pros: The best perk of using Zoom is that just about everyone is already familiar with this platform and has it on their computers or phones!
 Another great perk is that it’s free if your interview doesn’t run over 40 minutes.

 Cons: The process of downloading files and converting them to MP3s and downloading them again is clunky, at best.
 Also, Zoom wasn’t created with podcasting in mind and the audio can sometimes reflect that.
 Zoom’s compressed audio files often aren’t as clear as a podcaster may want them to be.

 Luckily, there are several platforms that were designed for remote podcasting with podcasters in mind.
 Here are a few: